List of The Pretender characters: Kyle

 Furious at losing Kyle again, Raines informs the FBI on where he believes Jarod has taken him.
 Tashman joins Kyle and Jarod, finding a lead that their parents are in Boston.
-As the FBI arrives, the three attempt to escape in a van but crash after they're fired upon.
+As the FBI arrives, the three attempt to escape in a van, but crash after they are fired upon.
 Injured, Kyle tells Jarod to continue without him: "Find our parents.
 Don't tell them what I became."
 As Tashman and Jarod escape, Kyle remains in the van and exchanges fire with the FBI.
 The van explodes and Jarod is forced to continue in his quest alone.
 Later on, Jarod calls Sydney and asks where his brother is buried, only to be told that the van burned for a long time and that no remains were found.

-In the season 2 episode "Red Rock Jarod," Jarod meets a young boy in Dry River, Arizona named J.R.
+In the season-two episode "Red Rock Jarod", Jarod meets a young boy in Dry River, Arizona, named J.R.
 Miller.
 The boy is in need of a heart transplant, but his condition is more difficult to fix since he has the same rare blood type that Kyle and Jarod have.
-Events lead to Jarod being imprisoned by an enemy but then Kyle arrives and frees him.
-It is revealed that Kyle survived the FBI attack and caused the explosion himself to cover his escape.
-For some time, Kyle has been stalking Miss Parker, Sydney and Broots so they could lead him back to Jarod.
+Events lead to Jarod being imprisoned by an enemy, but then Kyle arrives and frees him.
+Kyle survived the FBI attack and caused the explosion himself to cover his escape.
+For some time, Kyle has been stalking Miss Parker, Sydney, and Broots, so they could lead him back to Jarod.
 Kyle is determined to have vengeance on the Centre, killing all its members if necessary.
-Jarod argues that they don't need to succumb to vengeance and violence.
+Jarod argues that they do not need to succumb to vengeance and violence.

 By the end of the episode, after helping Jarod help others, Kyle admits that altruism may be a greater cause than vengeance.
 Minutes later, the two are confronted by an enemy and Kyle sacrifices himself to save Jarod's life.
 Heartbroken, Jarod then donates Kyle's heart to J.R.
 Miller, ensuring that his brother saves one more life.